Festival of Trees

 The Angel Tree Program provides toys and clothing for needy children from birth to 12 years old at Christmas.
 Over 1,000 children received toys and clothing packages this past Christmas.

-"Toys for Tots" also supply many toys to help accommodate children whose names are not picked through the Angel Tree Program.
+"Toys for Tots" also supplies many toys to help accommodate children whose names are not picked through the Angel Tree Program.

 Throughout the county, The Salvation Army has numerous locations where store owners have agreed to serve as hosts for the Volunteer Red Kettle Ringers.
 This is a chance for our community to collect funds to help provide food for families, toys for children, and offer relief for countless of our neighbors in need.
 Volunteers are needed to help ring the bells (individuals or groups).
 Contact the kettle schedule coordinator to pick a date at 570-326-9187.